TU-Dortmund-CS-LS12-DAES-teaching/llvmta/README.md

   lowRes | lowResources      Configure for low Ram PC. clean                      Removes build folder.
 ```
+You will be asked to download llvm and clang at the first setup.
+The script will do so automatically.

 3.)
 Build llvm, clang and LLVMTA with ninja.
 This is necessary at least once, so that the llvm and LLVMTA toolchain are of the same version.
 ```